City-of-Helsinki/text-anonymizer/README.md

 You can use different configuration profiles to select different sets of recognizers and settings.
 Configuration profiles are located in config/<profile_name>/ folder.
 For default profile, folder is config/default/ and profile parameter is empty.

+### Profile specific grant and block lists

+Grant and block lists can be configured per profile.
+For profile "custom", configuration paths are:
+- Grant list: config/custom/grantlist.txt
+- Block list: config/custom/blocklist.txt

+Scoring is handled in the same way as in default profile:
+- Exact match: 1.0
+- Fuzzy match is calculated based on Levenshtein distance.
+For example: 'example12345' vs 'example321' has score of 0.73 that will be less than minimum 0.95.

 ### Custom regular expression recognizer

 RegexRecognizer is configurable general pattern recognizer that uses regex patterns defined in external configuration files.